 Penal Code 464 PC is the California statute that defines the crime of burglary of a safe or vault.
-A person commits this offense by entering a building with the intent to commit a crime inside, and then using a torch or explosives to open a vault, safe or other secure place.
+A person commits this offense by entering a building with the intent to commit a crime inside, and then using a torch or explosives to blow open a vault, safe or another secure place.
 A conviction is a felony that carries up to 7 years in jail or prison.

 The offense is often referred to as “safe blowing” or “safecracking.”

 The legal definition of safe blowing/burglary of a safe or vault

 The complete legal definition of burglary of a safe or vault under PC 464 is as follows: